 Machynlleth Climate Action is a network of volunteers formed in response to Machynlleth Town Council’s declaration of a Climate Emergency.
 Its thematic working groups and Steering Group have generated an action plan.
 Download a copy of the July 2019 Climate Action Report here.

 Contact firstname.lastname@example.org to be put in touch with a working group, or to hear about what's happening currently.

 The Machynlleth Climate Action newsletters feature current actions.
 Click these links to see the newsletters:

-Freya Pryce was recruited as the Dyfi Biosphere Climate Officer in summer 2021, with funding from the National Lottery Climate Boost and Ecodyfi.
-The priorities of the role this year are to set up the shared ebike scheme and the thermal camera scheme, and to support Machynlleth Climate Action groups.
-It is a challenge to fulfil all the intentions of the role in only two days per week (usually Wednesdays and Fridays), and Freya is enjoying collaborating with many others in the community to bring our climate action plans to life.
+Freya Pryce was the Dyfi Biosphere Climate Officer from summer 2021- autumn 2022, with funding from the National Lottery Climate Boost and Ecodyfi.
+The priorities of the role were to set up the shared ebike scheme and the thermal camera scheme, and to support Machynlleth Climate Action groups.
+Freya enjoyed collaborating with many others in the community to bring our climate action plans to life.